 The am\getnext purpose function can loop to fill a shared-memory buffer with multiple rows.
-For more information about buffering, see "Buffering Multiple Results" on page 3-23.

 The database server calls the am\getnext purpose function until that function returns MI\NO\MORE\RESULTS.
 Then the database server calls the am\endscan purpose function, if any, that the access method supplies.